 After 5 phone calls to Frontier's customer service department since December 2011, this is still not resolved.
 Each representative explained the process takes 3-5 days.
 Now, they have withdrawn the money from my account after I specifically called and asked them to remove my checking account information and not automatically withdraw the early termination fee.

 I called again and I was told they would be out sometime over the next four days and I would just have to stay home in case they came.
 I have called and talk to them over and over.
 No help.
 I asked for an address or phone where I could contact someone higher up and was told they do not give out that information.
 They are rude and don't care how they treat you.
 I had to deal with Frontier four years ago and was treat badly then too.
 Their DSL is slow and does not work half the time.
 Stay away from them if you can.

 Since that time we have had all kinds of bills being issued to us for internet and also phone.
 We have called every time we got a bill and they said it would be taken care of.
 One of the many calls we made the customer service person said that they now owe us 175.51 and we would be issued a credit in July.
-That paper work wasn't made out to correct the previous errors.
+That paperwork wasn't made out to correct the previous errors.

 We kept still getting bills and I finally sat down and wrote to their Manager by certified mail all the info they needed to take care of the issue.
 About 2 weeks after that we finally got a bill which stated that the balance was now 0.
 Several days later we received a check in the mail for the credit they said was due to us.

 I thought that our problem was finally resolved however now we are getting bills once again that we owe them over 200.00.
 Again, they are billing us for services we don't have with Frontier.
 This is one screwed up company.
 I am now at my wits end and am planning to notify the Attorney general of our State of their practices.